HebiRobotics/HEBI-ROS-DEPRECATED/hebiros_advanced_examples/src/omnibase/Readme.md

 # Overview

 These files are used to interface with the omnibase robot base.
-This documentation will provie TBD
+This documentation provides instruciton to run each of the nodes, as well as information on the ROS messages used by each file.

 **Important: to run any of these commands, you will need to run `source devel/setup.sh` from your catkin workspace first**